sherlifelix/blog/_posts/2018-10-27-animals-that-cause-human-deaths.md

 **Cow**

 ![cows-1029077_1280.jpg]({{site.baseurl}}/assets/img/AnimalAttack/cows-1029077_1280.jpg)
 The humble and docile creature that is reared for dairy does cause human death.
 We are not referring to deaths caused by bulls in bullfighting but just the cow.
-These can sometime get agitated when provoked leading to death.
+These can sometime get aitated when provoked leading to death.
 Every year around 20 people die just in the United States alone.

 **Deer**